 If you are between jobs, do not put your employment status in your headline.
 We all know that “seeking new opportunities” is business-speak for “out-of-work”.
 It looks desperate.
 Focus on your skills and abilities.

 4. A Great LinkedIn Profile Has An Impactful “About” Section

 The “About” section is the best place to showcase who you are and what you bring to the table.
-Leaving this section blank or casually throwing some sentences into the space will do you a disservice in the long run.
+Leaving this summary section blank or casually throwing some sentences into the space will do you a disservice in the long run.

 There are countless online articles offering advice and examples.
 Google “how to make a LinkedIn summary” and spend some time exploring creative ideas.

 Remember that your summary also tells visitors about your communication skills.
 So make sure it’s structurally well-written.
 Nothing creates a worse first impression than spelling errors and sloppy punctuation.

 Focus on making sure the first two lines are compelling – and can stand on their own.
-When someone looks at your profile, these two lines will be all that they see, unless they click “see more”.
+When someone looks at your profile, those two lines will be all that they see, unless they click “see more”.